Willerby, North Yorkshire

-Willerby is a small village and civil parish in the Ryedale district of North Yorkshire, England.
+Willerby is a small village and civil parish in North Yorkshire, England.
 It is contiguous with neighbouring Staxton.
 The villages of Staxton, Willerby and Binnington make up the civil parish of Willerby.

 Until 1974 the village lay in the historic county boundaries of the East Riding of Yorkshire.
+Between 1974 and 2023 the parish was part of the district of Ryedale.
+It is now administered by North Yorkshire Council.

-According to the 2001 UK census, Willerby parish had a population of 708, increasing to 737 at the 2011 Census.
+According to the 2001 UK census, Willerby parish had a population of 708, increasing to 737 at the 2011 census.